-DHCS is requiring D-SNPs to report race/ethnicity stratifications for all measures with the exception of CCMR and GOC.
-D-SNPs may use their data source of choice for reporting race/ethnicity and will be required to identify the source (i.e., D-SNPs may use Member race/ethnicity reported on Medi-Cal enrollment forms or another source).
+DHCS is requiring D-SNPs to report race/ethnicity stratifications.
+D-SNPs may use their data source of choice for reporting race/ethnicity and are required to identify the source used in the D-SNP Reporting Templates.
 D-SNPs will submit summary data via the 2024 D-SNP Reporting Template stratified by the following race and ethnicity categories, aligning with NCQA standards:

-- (1) Race: For each Member included in the data element, report only one of the following nine categories for race - a.
+- (1) Race: For each Member included in the data element, report only one of the following nine categories for race

+- a.
 White

+- b.
+Black or African American